-The affordability assessment of the borrower should be based on the borrower's current and conservatively assessed prospective future servicing capacity for all borrowings.
-In this context, assumed prospective future increases in the debt servicing ability of the borrower should be credible and conservative.
+The affordability assessment of the borrower is teshould be based on the borrower's current and conservatively assessed prospective future servicing capacity for all borrowings.
+In this context, assumed prospective future increases in the debt servicing ability of the borrower mustshould be credible and conservative.